yuxuanzhuang/ENPMDA/README.rst

 * option to retrieve numerical results
 * switch between save to file and return values
 * documentation
-* add mechanims to cancel running tasks
+* add functions to cancel running tasks
-* add mechanims to test and report errors when adding features
+* add functions to test and report errors when adding features
 * ...